triggermesh/scoby/docs/tutorial.md

 ### Parameter Value From ConfigMap

-The value for an environment variable can reference a ConfigMap through the `spec.workload.parameterConfiguration.fromSpec[].toEnv.valueFromConfigMap` customization option, that needs the `name` and `key` subelements to be set.
+The value for an environment variable can reference a ConfigMap through the `spec.workload.parameterConfiguration.fromSpec[].toEnv.valueFrom.configMapPath` customization option, that needs the `name` and `key` subelements to be set.

 ```yaml
 apiVersion: scoby.triggermesh.io/v1alpha1